FAQs: Refund Exceptions

 We will research the issue internally.
 If you have documentation that supports your claim, this documentation must be submitted with the request for exception.
 This information should include but is not limited to e-mails or letters from UMGC, instructors, advisors, and/or the Help Center support tickets.

 No. The request for an exception cannot be used to dispute grades or request a change to an earned grade.
-Grade appeals must be directed to the appropriate academic school (the Undergraduate School or the Graduate School).
+Grade appeals must be directed to the appropriate academic school.
 See UMGC Policy 130.80 - Procedures for Review of Alleged Arbitrary and Capricious Grading.

 A determination may take up to eight weeks from the date the request for exception is received.
 However, the process may take longer if you didn't include a personal statement or documentation from an appropriate authority.